ajwwja777/CS61B/README.md

 `4.28`
 1. Finished lec10!
 New level of abstrction!
 Interface is a brilliant idea!
 2. I need to upload proj1b, with interface and comparable and comparator.
+3. So think about the lab and proj during studying lec, after finishing lec, then do them.